WoTTsecurity/agent/docs/examples/adafruit-io/README.md

 Tags = adafruit
 ```

+Using your relevant information from the Adafruit AIO key.
-and add an appropriate tag, we have chosen `adafruit`.
-Ensure that the device you will be downloading this certificate on has the correct tag.
+Note the `adafruit` tag here.
+Ensure that the device you will be downloading the credentials on has a matching tag.